 This is my favorite city, and it still feels like home.
 I'm taking stage manager gigs for circus and burlesque shows, and solidifying a neat mathy-coding career.

-I make a pretty sold broccoli-mango guac, too.
+I make a pretty sold vegan chocolate truffle and broccoli-mango guac, too.

 Paul Simon, Flogging Molly, Carolina Chocolate Drops, Sonic Youth, Florence + the Machine, Massive Attack, The Rapture, Mos Def & Talib Kweli, M.I.A., and almost every cover of "All Along the Watchtower."
 Make me a mix tape and I'll swoon.